-Facebook Pixel AARC Frequently Asked Questions | Western Kentucky University
+Facebook Pixel Advising Frequently Asked Questions | Western Kentucky University

 Frequently Asked Questions

 After logging into TopNet, students will click on the "Student Services" tab.
-After clicking on this link, students should click on the "Registration" tab followed selecting the "View Advisor Information." tab.
-This link will provide the advisors name, phone number, email address, and office location so the student may contact the advisor.
+After clicking on this link, students should click on the "Registration" tab followed selecting the "View Advisor Information" tab.
+This link will provide the advisor's name, phone number, email address, and office location so the student may contact the advisor.

-• Login to your TopNet page, go to the "Student Services" tab.
+• Go to the "Student Services" tab

 • Click on "Student Records"

-• Choose your desired major from the Major 1 drop down menu.
+• Choose your desired major from the Major 1 drop-down menu

-• Choose Yes, I request an advisor change from the Advisor 1 drop down menu.
+• Choose "Yes, I request an advisor change" from the Advisor 1 drop-down menu

-• Submit your requested changes.
+• Submit your requested changes

-• Confirm your changes.
+• Confirm your changes

 Students with approved undergraduate degree programs on file in the Office of the Registrar may change their major(s) and/or minor(s) by filing an approved, revised program or an Undergraduate Degree Program Change Form with the Office of the Registrar.
-For further information please contact the Advising and Career Development Center at (270) 745-5065.
+For further assistance, please contact the Advising and Career Development Center at (270) 745-5065.

 Yes.
-All degree-seeking undergraduate students must meet with an academic advisor prior to registration for classes until degree completion.
+All degree-seeking undergraduate students must meet with an advisor prior to registration for classes until degree completion.

 Auditing a class means that you will be required to show up to class, participate, and complete all assignments, but you will not receive credit for the class.